How To Grow Your Own Plastic-Free Luffa Scrub Sponge

 Cleaning Up The Luffa Sponge

-Often once the core has been cut away from the luffa I’ll work to remove any of the spongy sections I see that remain.
+Once the core has been cut away from the luffa I’ll work to remove any spongy sections that remain.

-But to be honest, I’ll not be able to remove every last bit of those little spongy parts anyway.
-I know that after a few dish scrubbings this spongy part comes off on its own, so I don’t spend too much time with this step.
+But to be honest I know that after a few dish scrubbings this spongy part comes off on its own.
+So I don’t spend too much time with this step.

 Luffa Loofah Gourd biodegradable compostable plastic-free scrub cleaning sponge - cutting sponge in half with scissors. #TexasHomesteader

-The luffa sponge is somewhat stiff the first time I use it to wash dishes.
-But after wetting it down it’s loose enough to grip in my hand and wad into a ball if I want.
+The new luffa sponge is somewhat stiff the first time I use it.
+But after wetting it down it’s loose enough to grip in my hand and wad into a ball.

 Luffa (or loofah) is a scrub sponge you can grow in your garden!
 All natural, biodegradable and compostable too. #TexasHomesteader